CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Problem Formulation

-The main objective of solving Eq. \ref{equ:goal} is to find the minimum number of robots required to generate feasible and collision-free trajectories that satisfy all the constraints.

-Finding an optimal solution—namely, the minimum number of robots required to complete this task—can be challenging.
-Therefore, we aim to find a feasible solution instead.
-We first infer the minimum number of required robots $|I_u(\mathcal{T})|$ and the motion constraints of the object $\mathbf{G}(\mathbf{p}(t))$ based on $\mathcal{T}$, leveraging the prior knowledge embedded in the VLM through in-context learning.
-Next, collaborative grasping is decomposed into two parts: local grasp poses generation and collaborative selection.
+We solve this problem in two steps.
+The first step is collaborative grasp pose generation, including local grasp pose generation and collaborative selection.
 LoGNet is employed to generate locally stable grasp poses, while the VLM is used to generate final collaborative grasp poses based on object properties and the number of robots.
-Finally, a motion planning module is used to generate trajectories.
+Next, a motion planning module is used to generate trajectories.
 The overall framework of this work is presented in Fig. \ref{fig:total}.